 Stadium: BMO Field — hosting 8 matches.

-Toronto's football community is perhaps the most diverse on the continent.
-The city has enormous Italian, Portuguese, Greek, Jamaican, Indian, and Latin American communities — meaning almost any match on the schedule will have a partisan crowd somewhere in the city.
-When Canada plays, the entire city erupts.
+Toronto's football community is probably the most diverse on the continent.
+The city has enormous Italian, Portuguese, Greek, Jamaican, Indian, and Latin American populations, which means almost any match on the schedule will have a partisan crowd somewhere in town.
+When Canada plays, the whole city moves at once.

 Mexico City